-Eventually, your goal is to have a solid foundation of quality leads that generate significant revenue for your company on a consistent basis.
-As a sales manager, looking to call tracking metrics is a great way to start prioritizing quality and quantity simultaneously.
+Eventually, your goal is to have a solid foundation of quality leads that generate significant revenue for your company consistently.
+As a sales manager, looking to call center analytics and call tracking metrics is a great way to start prioritizing quality and quantity simultaneously.
 Here, we’re breaking down ten call tracking metrics that every sales manager should monitor.

 Call Metrics to Monitor